Caspar Veldkamp: Minister of Foreign Affairs

 After the PVV, VVD, NSC, and BBB formed the Schoof cabinet, Veldkamp was sworn in as Minister of Foreign Affairs on 2 July 2024, succeeding Hanke Bruins Slot.
 The cabinet reversed the commitment of its predecessor, made following the 2021 Taliban offensive, to allow Afghan guards of the Dutch embassy and Task Force Uruzgan to relocate to the Netherlands.

-In his first days as minister, he attended the 2024 NATO Summit in Washington, DC, where he met with Israeli foreign minister Israel Katz.
-Veldkamp announced that the Netherlands would push for the EU to declare Iran's Islamic Revolutionary Guards Corps a terrorist organisation.
-When the International Criminal Court (ICC) issued an arrest warrant for Israeli prime minister Benjamin Netanyahu in November 2024, Veldkamp said that the warrant would be respected if Netanyahu were to visit the Netherlands.
-An intended trip to Israel by Veldkamp was postponed the same day, after his plans, kept secret for security reasons, had been leaked.
+In his first days as minister, Veldkamp attended the 2024 NATO Summit in Washington, DC, where he met with Israeli foreign minister Israel Katz and announced that the Netherlands would push for the EU to designate Iran's Islamic Revolutionary Guards Corps as a terrorist organisation.

+When the International Criminal Court (ICC) issued an arrest warrant for Israeli prime minister Benjamin Netanyahu in November 2024, Veldkamp stated the warrant would be respected if Netanyahu were to visit the Netherlands.
+A planned visit by Veldkamp to Israel was cancelled the same day after his travel plans, kept secret for security reasons, were leaked.

-In December 2024, almost three years since Russian troops had begun their invasion of Ukraine and some weeks after the US presidential election, Veldkamp said the Netherlands should support Ukraine as much as possible, notably through military aid.
-He declared that the NATO norm for countries to spend at least 2% of gross domestic product on defence was insufficient.
-Veldkamp also argued that security concerns in Eastern Europe should not distract from other developments.
-He mentioned the rise of the Global South and the shift of the global centre of gravity to the east, in particular, and he predicted conflicts in Asia would dominate the century.
-Following the Trump–Zelenskyy Oval Office meeting on February 28, 2025, which marked the first time in history a sitting US president verbally attacked a visiting head of state on camera, Veldkamp stated Europe had entered a "new era", adding, regarding European leadership distrusting the US: "We have all become Gaullists".
+In December 2024, Veldkamp argued that the Netherlands should support Ukraine as much as possible, including through military aid, and declared that the NATO two-percent defence spending norm was insufficient.
+He argued that European security concerns should not overshadow developments elsewhere, predicting that conflicts in Asia would come to dominate the century.
+Following the 2025 Trump–Zelenskyy Oval Office meeting on 28 February 2025, Veldkamp declared that Europe had entered a "new era", remarking: "We have all become Gaullists".

+In April 2025, Veldkamp visited Ukraine, laying flowers at the Lychakiv Military Cemetery in Lviv in tribute to fallen Ukrainian servicemen.

+In May 2025, Veldkamp visited Beijing for talks with Chinese Foreign Minister Wang Yi (21–22 May), becoming one of the few Western foreign ministers to do so at a time of heightened geopolitical tensions.

+The Caspar proposal

-Responding to the March 2025 Israeli attacks on the Gaza Strip, Veldkamp stated on X that all parties should "respect the terms of the Gaza ceasefire and hostage deal."
-In May 2025, Veldkamp argued that Israel's blockade of the Gaza Strip was a violation of international law and therefore of the EU–Israel Association Agreement.
-On 22 August 2025, Veldkamp resigned from the caretaker government because it decided not to implement additional measures against Israel over its actions in Gaza and plans to build settlements in the occupied West Bank.
+Responding to the March 2025 Israeli attacks on the Gaza Strip, Veldkamp called on all parties to "respect the terms of the Gaza ceasefire and hostage deal."
+In May 2025, he put forward a proposal for the EU to formally investigate whether Israel's conduct in Gaza — including its blockade — constituted a violation of the EU–Israel Association Agreement (EMA), which obliges both parties to uphold human rights and international law.
+The initiative, which became known within EU institutions as "the Caspar proposal", secured an unexpectedly large majority among EU member states, compelling the European Commission to open a formal inquiry.

+NATO Summit in The Hague

+As caretaker Minister of Foreign Affairs — the Schoof cabinet had become a caretaker government following the withdrawal of PVV in June 2025 — Veldkamp played a central role in hosting the 2025 NATO Summit in The Hague on 24–25 June 2025, the first NATO summit ever held in the Netherlands.
+The summit focused on a new defence investment framework calling on member states to spend five percent of GDP on defence by 2035.